bennychen2004181026/marketplace_assignment/README.md

 One order belongs to one user, one product and one address, meaning that if I want to create a new order, I need to login as a user and an address already attached to my account and also I have at least one product in the shopping cart.
 As a result this new order page has to be logged in and provide address first.

 ![order new](./docs/orders/order%20new%20action.png)
 In the render page, by fetching all the user owned shopping carts by session user uuid and the only address record plus the product image.
 All the required data is ready and can send to the real payment page.
-Unfortunately, I don't have enough time to implement this.
-The weird user role attribute hold me back for days.
-I will try to implement this afterward.

 </details>